oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     'https://coolrestlab-adb21.adb.eu-frankfurt-1.oraclecloudapps.com/ords/admin/csv_data/batchload'
     ```

-    **Save this code in a text editor or a notes application, we will be using it in just a bit.**
+    **Save this code in a text editor or a notes application, as we will be using it momentarily.**

 4. We are going to alter this a bit for our data load.
 First, we need to be in either the **Oracle Cloud Infrastructure Cloud Shell** or a local computer with cURL installed.
 Every Oracle Cloud Infrastructure account has Cloud Shell so we would encourage using that.

+**Oracle Cloud Infrastructure (OCI) Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
+Cloud Shell provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools.
+Cloud Shell is a feature available to all OCI users.
+It will appear in the Oracle Cloud Console as a persistent frame of the Console, and will stay active as you navigate to different pages of the Console.**

     To use the Cloud Shell, after logging into your Oracle Cloud Infrastructure account, click the Cloud Shell icon in the upper right of the Oracle Cloud Infrastructure banner: